-- How much compensation is tax-free: There’s more than $20,000 in tax-free allowance in this person’s compensation.
-That over one-third of this compensation is tax-free should highlight how powerful this benefit is.
+- How much compensation is tax-free: There’s more than $25,000 in tax-free allowance in this person’s compensation.
+That almost one-third of this compensation is tax-free should highlight how powerful this benefit is.
 As you include incentive pays and bonuses, this number might change.
 However, it’s impossible to overstate how important this benefit is.

 - Marginal tax bracket: In this case, the E-5 in question would be at the top end of the 12% marginal tax bracket.
 However, if the total compensation were taxable, that person would then be in the 22% tax bracket.
 This means that for every dollar of additional income, this person would be paying an additional 10% in taxes.
 Your marginal tax bracket also affects the calculation of capital gains tax.

 The related loss of combat zone tax exclusion amplifies this difference.
 Many service members find themselves in the 10% or 12% tax bracket during deployment years and the 22% or 24% tax bracket when they’re not deployed.

 Tax Consideration No. 2: Section 121 Tax Exclusion

 Section 121 of the tax code allows you to exclude up to $250,000 ($500,000 for a married couple filing jointly) on your home sale.
 In order to do this, you have to meet certain ownership and use requirements.
 The use requirement states that you must have lived in the home for two of the previous five years (730 days or more) in order to qualify.

 However, there is a clause known as “stop the clock.”
 This allows active-duty members to suspend the use requirement up to 10 years if they receive orders to a duty station at least 50 miles from their homes.